Genesis 48 – Jacob Blesses Joseph’s Sons

 43. He was revealed as a man of compassion.

-44. His brothers repented of rejecting him, with great wonder and tears.
+44. His brothers repented of rejecting him, with great amazement and tears.

 45. He allowed no fellowship (as in eating together) until his brothers repented and he revealed himself.